 Some of the most amazing entrepreneurs that I’ve ever supported have been folks that wanted to launch a nonprofit.
-They’re trying to do something philanthropic or socially conscious and they assume a nonprofit is the way to do that, so they come to me looking for help with their nonprofit business plan.
+They’re trying to do something philanthropic or socially conscious and they assume a nonprofit is the way to do that.
+They come to me looking for help with their nonprofit business plan.

-Once we sit down and have a discussion, what tends to happen is that they realize there are quite a few things they didn’t know at the outset.
+Once we sit down and have a discussion, they often realize there are quite a few things they didn’t know.
 They found themselves wishing someone had told them these things BEFORE they started, before they established their entity.

 The fact is, there are a lot of misconceptions about what it takes to start a nonprofit and how to make it successful.

 Nonprofit businesses are often harder to launch and grow than a regular business.
 Most nonprofits are charitable businesses that are operating based on the goal of people helping people.
 However, running the business means you aren’t necessarily available to do the volunteer work most nonprofits require.
 The reality is that most nonprofits need at least some paid staff to make it operate successfully.

 It’s important to talk about what every person hoping to start a nonprofit should know in the beginning stages.
 It is critical to discuss how they can get started on their nonprofit business plan.

 When it comes to getting the money you need, you may be thinking about donations or grant funding.
 You may figure you can do lots of things to attract income that’ll support the business.
 While yes, there are often different funding sources available, that doesn’t automatically mean those funds will go to your nonprofit.

 Some of the most amazing nonprofits I’ve seen are no longer around today because they put way too much hope and faith into government grants.
 Securing a government grant is only half of the battle — and it’s a battle that’s hard to win.